 Using Mission Control CLI

 JFrog CLI is a compact and smart client that provides a simple interface to JFrog Mission Control (through its REST API).
 It can be used by your automation environment for fully automated license management for all your Artifactory services through Mission Control.
-For details on downloading and installing JFrog CLI, please refer to the JFrog CLI documentation.
+For details on downloading and installing JFrog CLI, please refer to the CLI for JFrog Mission Control.

 While each Artifactory license can only activate one Artifactory service at a time, you are free to move any license around to different Artifactory services as long as the license remains valid.
 For example, you can temporarily attach a license from a bucket to an Artifactory service used for a specific development project.
 Once the project is complete and the Artifactory service is no longer needed, you can detach the license and return it to the bucket managed by Mission Control.

-You can attach and detach licenses with the JFrog CLI.
+You can deploy or release licenses with the JFrog CLI.

-attach-lic command extracts a license from the bucket specified and attaches it to the specified Artifactory service.
+The Deploying a License command deploys a license from the bucket specified and attaches it to the specified Artifactory service.

 A license always belongs to the same bucket